 - 1-5 school days in a month: $21.30 per month

 - 6-15 school days in a month: $71 per month

 - 16 school days or more in a month: $127.80

 - Using P-EBT does NOT impact your or your student’s immigration status.
 The public charge rule does not apply to P-EBT funds.

 You will get P-EBT if:

-- Your student qualifies for free or reduced-price meals under the National School Lunch Program.
+- He or she has an approved application for free- or reduced-price meals under the National School Lunch Program.
 This includes any student in a school that provides free meals to all students (under a special rule called “Community Eligibility Provision”), AND

 How & when will I get P-EBT?

 - You do NOT need to apply for P-EBT.
 Your child’s school will confirm their eligibility and learning situation.